-- if it determines in good faith that the transaction is in, or is not inconsistent with, the best interests of our company and the shareholders: and - if the transaction is on terms comparable to those that could be obtained in an arm's-length dealing with an unrelated third party.
+- if it determines in good faith that the transaction is in, or is not inconsistent with, the best interests of our company and the shareholders; - if the transaction is on terms comparable to those that could be obtained in an arm's-length dealing with an unrelated third party.

 Steven R. Keen, our and Idaho Power's senior vice president, chief financial officer ("CFO"), and treasurer, is the brother of J. LaMont Keen, a member of our board of directors.
-Mr. Steve Keen is one of our "named executive officers" for 2015, and thus his compensation for 2015 is described in Part 4 - "Executive Compensation" in this proxy statement.
-The corporate governance and nominating committee reviewed and approved the related person transaction, and the compensation committee and board of directors reviewed and approved all elements of Mr. Steven Keen's 2015 compensation.
+Mr. Steven Keen is one of our "named executive officers" for 2017, and thus his compensation for 2017 is described in Part 4 - "Executive Compensation" in this proxy statement.
+The corporate governance and nominating committee and board of directors reviewed and approved the related person transaction, and the compensation committee and board of directors reviewed and approved all elements of Mr. Steven Keen's 2017 compensation.